The Short Answer

 HYDRATE.

-Apply a thin, breathable layer of moisturizer only after the skin is completely dry.
+Thin layer of moisturizer.
+Only after the skin is completely dry.

 PROTECT.